thechrisroberts/jquery-tippy/README.md

 * width: Specify a width for the tooltip.
 The default is set in jquery.tippy.css.
 * height: Specify a height for the tooltip.
 The default is set in jquery.tippy.css.
 * draggable (false/true): Allow visitors to drag the tooltip around.
 Useful when autoclose is false.
 Requires jQuery UI.
-* dragheader (true/false): If dragging is enabled, sets if dragging should only happen from the tooltip header or if the whole tooltip is draggable.
+* dragheader (true/false): If draging is enabled and this is set to true, tooltip will only be draggable from the header bar.
+If false, visitors can drag from any part of the tooltip.
 * anchor: Optional CSS selector specifying the link element that will trigger Tippy.
 * title: Sets the text shown on the link and in the header.
 * swaptitle: Alternate title to use when the visitor hovers over the link.